timo2009/admin/Version 3/readme.md

 ### Process
 1. Go to the directory in your webspace that is linked to the **/** route.
 2. Back up all existing files on your system, then delete them from the webspace.
-3. Upload the downloaded version to this directory.
+3. Upload the downloaded version to this directory in a folder called admin.
-4. Open the **/** route in your browser and log in using the default credentials.
+4. Open the **/admin** route in your browser and log in using the default credentials.
 5. We will set up everything for you.
 6. Upload your saved files to **/f/pages/main/** (you might need to update asset URLs if they were not imported as relative paths; make sure the index file is named **index.php**).